 The Damage Done

-Acne manifests or becomes worse, and the sores from picking and scratching at the face and arms because of “crankbug”, the feeling that insects are crawling all over you, stay infected longer, leading to scarring.
+Acne manifests itself or becomes worse, and the sores from picking and scratching at the face and arms because of “crankbug,” the feeling that insects are crawling all over body, stay infected longer and lead to scarring.

-It’s bad enough that an addict loses weight and musculature due to a decrease in appetite and the skin loses elasticity.
+The damage is bad enough that an addict loses both weight and musculature due to a decrease in appetite, and the skin loses elasticity.

-Then there’s meth mouth, the declining oral health to the point of teeth falling out from decay and rotting gums.
-But the damage is far worse.
+There is also “meth mouth,” a decline in oral health to the point of teeth falling out from decay and rotting gums.
+But the damage is far worse than this.